-Arguably, summer is the best time of year for the runner, with usually much better conditions to run in.
-But summer can be tough on the body with conditions sometimes making runs too hot to handle.
+Arguably, the warmer months are the best time of year for the runner, with usually much better conditions to run in.
+But hot and humid conditions can be tough on the body, often making runs too hot to handle.
 Whether racing or training, it's vital that you are prepared for handling the heat so that it doesn't hinder your performance.

 Handling the heat while running

 The body learns to use sweat as a cooling mechanism through practice, or having been put in a position where the body needs to sweat.
 Thus, the beginner runner or unfit person does not sweat very readily, which can on a hot day put them more at risk of overheating.
 In extreme conditions the body can sweat so much that it uses up available fluids.
 No fluids means no sweat, and therefore no means of heat control.
 This can cause the body's core temperature to rise quickly and can lead to heat exhaustion or worse, heat stroke.

 The beginner runner or unfit person does not sweat very readily, which can on a hot day put them more at risk of overheating.

 The classic sign of someone with heat stroke is that they actually stop sweating.
 If this is the case, then the affected person should get out of the sun, cool the body temperature with a cold bath or shower and take on some fluids.
 Often a person with heat stroke will feel ill and have no thirst.
 In effect the body is starting to shut down, and it is not uncommon for that person to pass out.
 In the event of this occurring, medical attention should be sought because the body's core temperature must be regained.